 Music & Theatre and co.

 On warm summer evenings you won’t want to go to bed too early.
 If you prefer to unwind leisurely after an exciting day in Wagrain-Kleinarl, then “Music & Theatre“ is right up your street.
 Every Friday in July and August bands play in the Market Square in Wagrain.
 There’s seating & standing room, snacks and all sorts of drinks – something for everyone.
+(Attention: due to the Covid-19 situation there will be no music and theatre in summer 2020)

 Each week a different band plays, so there’s a colourful mix of pop, jazz, rock, oldies and classics to sing along and dance to.
 That’s twice the entertainment (and it’s free of charge).